Mercy University (“Mercy” or the “University”) respects your privacy and is committed to protecting it through our compliance with this Policy.

 Unfortunately, despite all of our efforts, there is always a risk that third parties may unlawfully intercept transmissions.
 This reality is true of all Internet use.
 As a result, we cannot ensure the security of any information you transmit, and you transmit all information at your own risk.

-By using our Web site, you consent to the collection and use of your information by Mercy College.
+By using our Web site, you consent to the collection and use of your information by Mercy University.

 - 1-877-MERCY-GO or 914-674-7526